For the purpose of studying sacred geometries, there are two ways of transforming

 yod itself becomes a tetractys, and so on;

-2. divide the triangle into its sectors, those sectors into three more sectors, etc and then turn
+2. divide each triangle into its sectors, those sectors into three more sectors, etc and then turn

 each sector into a tetractys.
 Triangles whose sectors are tetractyses are called 'type A triangles'